min2ha/ukwa-site/content/target/70143/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: Nigel Farage to go 'on the road' with Leave group

 In the Daily Telegraph, UKIP MEP Nigel farage said Theresa May's Chequers agreement was a "sell-out" as it included regulatory alignment with the EU.
 He wrote he would join pro-Brexit group Leave Means Leave at UK public events.